ScrapCodes/image-recognition-tensorflow/Blog/blog.md

 	return np.asarray(img)
 ```

-A python funciton to load the dataset from images, into numpy arrays.
+A python function to load the dataset from images, into `numpy` arrays.

 ```python
 def load_image_dataset(path_dir, maxsize):